velopert/redux-pender/README.md

 - When your request succeeds, `store.getState().pender.success[ACTION_NAME]` will turn true.
 - When your request fails, `store.getState().pender.failure[ACTION_NAME]` will turn true.

 If you are currently using `redux-promise` or `redux-promise-middleware` in your project, there will be a collision.
-To avoid the collision without existing library, pass `{ major: false }` when you initialize the middleware:
+To avoid the collision without uninstalling existing library, pass `{ major: false }` when you initialize the middleware:

 ```javascript
 penderMiddleware({ major: false })